-We are frequently asked which models of backcountry skis, boots and bindings to buy (or hire) for the various trips that we run.
-Obviously, this is open to quite a lot of variation – as much depends on your skiing ability, ski style, weight etc and also what other kinds of ski holidays you plan to use the kit for.
+We are regularly asked for advice on which models of backcountry skis, boots and bindings to buy (or hire) for the different trips that we run.
+Obviously there are many different options available and a lot depends on where you plan to ski, your ability, ski style, weight etc – as well as the different kinds of ski holidays you plan to use the gear for.

-1. A dedicated lightweight touring setup – for multi day ski touring.
+1. A dedicated lightweight touring setup – ideal for multi day ski touring.

-2. An all round ‘one ski for all’ setup – for touring and resort use.
+2. A one ski ‘all rounder’ setup – used both for touring and resort skiing.

-3. A wide ski freeride setup – for off piste and lift assisted day tours.
+3. A lightweight freeride setup – for lift assisted skiing and day touring.

 Where to buy

-In terms of where to buy the kit, a good specialist ski touring boot fitter is absolutely essential – ie the shop needs to have well trained staff who are active ski tourers and really know how to fit touring boots correctly.
-Most ski shops know how to do a recreational ski boot fit – but fitting a touring boot is a very different process, as both the inner and outer need the right amount of space in very specific areas, in order to allow skinning over longer distances without getting blisters.
-We’ve seen a lot of mangled feet coming out of badly fitted boots over the years and can’t over emphasise how important this step is!
+In terms of where to buy the kit, a good ski boot fitting service is absolutely essential, so you need to find a specialist ski touring boot fitter – ie the shop needs to have well trained staff who are active ski tourers and really know how to fit touring boots correctly.
+Most ski shops know how to do a recreational and racing ski boot fit – but fitting a touring boot is a very different process, as both the inner and outer need the right amount of space in very specific areas, in order to allow skinning over longer distances without getting blisters.
+We’ve seen a lot of mangled feet coming out of badly fitted touring boots over the years and cannot over emphasise how important this step is!

-“After a lot of research, I’m thinking of buying a 117mm underfoot, full rocker powder ski (weight= XXX tons) for my upcoming Haute Route trip – do you think this will be ok, or should I go for something a little wider?”
+“After a lot of research, I’m thinking of buying a 120mm underfoot, full rocker twintip powder ski (weight= XXX tons) for my upcoming Haute Route trip – do you think this will be ok, or should I go for something a little wider?”

-We get a number of emails like this every year – based on people reading kit reviews and blogs on the internet.
+Before writing this article, we used to get a number of emails like this every year – based on people reading kit reviews and blogs on the internet.
 Having so much information available is brilliant, but you need to filter it carefully – as a lot of the stuff written in English comes from the western states of North America, where the local snow and skiing conditions are very different from the European Alps – so the kind of skis you need are very different too.
-Shops will tell you the same thing – each week, they get several people walking through the door convinced that they need ski X because they read about it online, most of whom walk out of the door a couple of hours later carrying ski Y!
+Shops will tell you the same thing; they regularly get people walking through the door convinced that they need ski X because they’ve read all about it online – but following some discussion and advice, many walk out of the door a couple of hours later carrying ski Y!